 Generally, extend paving to the right of way line depending on the location/purpose of the driveway.
 The desirable intersection angle of the driveway is 90°, with 60° to 120° allowed.

-Where driveways intersect sidewalks, bike lanes, shared-use paths, or trails especially near schools, consider narrowing the driveway and/or reducing the radii to the minimum required the design vehicle.
+Where driveways intersect sidewalks, bike lanes, shared-use paths, or trails especially near schools, consider narrowing the driveway and/or reducing the radii to the minimum required by the design vehicle.
 Narrower driveway width and/or smaller driveway radii can reduce exposure and speed differentials between vehicles entering / exiting the driveway and pedestrians or bicycles.

 1340.03(1) Design Templates